jclc/tiralabra-compression/README.md

 `-v` Verbose output - Print file information and progress (don't use when writing to stdout)

-`-b` Benchmark mode - Print execution time in nanoseconds
+`-b` Benchmark mode - Print execution time in milliseconds

 `-i` Print file info - Do not operate on the file, only print info